venispatel453/Jatin_Project/README.md

 # Setup Guide

-Follow the below steps for setting up the application and using Customer Success Portal:
+Follow below steps for setting up the application and using Customer Success Portal:

 ## Local Setup ##